gdimitriu/generic_simulator/README.md

 # generic_simulator
-Generic simulator using C++ and inheritance
+Generic simulator using DEVS (Discrete Event System Specification) using C++ and inheritance

 This project was started in 2002 as a simple demonstrator project for DEVS (Discrete Event System Specification) and was ended in 2007.